 What Materials Does Trenton Forging Use for Custom Parts?

-Trenton Forging can produce custom forgings from many different types of metal materials.
-We specialize in working with steel, stainless steel and steel alloys.
-We may also make components from other metals such as aluminum, titanium, brass and copper based on customer requirements.
+Trenton Forging can produce custom forgings from many different types of metal.
+We specialize in working with steel, stainless steel, and steel alloys.

 What Custom Parts Can We Forge?